-IMPACT: evidence of the tangible impact, and scale of such an impact, of the nominee’s work (inspired by her or his Australia-based education) in their profession/community.
+IMPACT: evidence of the impact and achievements of the nominee’s work (inspired by the nominee’s Australia-based education) in their profession/community.

 CONTRIBUTION TO AUSTRALIA-CHINA RELATIONSHIP: evidence of the extent to which the nominee has contributed to and strengthened the Australia-China relationship and supported the wider Australia-China community;

 SERVICE TO SOCIETY: evidence that the nominee exhibits integrity and a demonstrated commitment to service with an interest in bettering the lives of others through professional or volunteer efforts.